Andrew-Raz-ACRV/snake_raven_controller/README.md

 # SnakeRaven a 3D printed Snake-like manipulator for the Raven II
-SnakeRaven is an instrument that can be attached to the Raven II and controlled via keyboard teleoperation in the code on theis github.
+SnakeRaven is an instrument that can be attached to the Raven II and controlled via keyboard teleoperation.

 This software primarily contains:
 - ROS nodes for controlling SnakeRaven when attached to the Raven II
-- Modifications to raven_2 source code to have a new velocity joint control mode
+- Modifications to the raven_2 source code to have a new velocity joint control mode
 - A class with functions that solves the forward and inverse kinematics of SnakeRaven in C++

 ![alt text](https://github.com/Andrew-Raz-ACRV/snake_raven_controller/blob/master/FrontCoverSnake2.png)